interstellardrumbeat/tech-writing/guides/how-to_edrumin-SD3-debian-setup.md

 ### Step 8 - Run and configure Reaper

-Run reaper plus JACK audio driver through terminal, as follows:
+Run reaper through JACK audio driver via terminal, as follows:
 ```
 pw-jack reaper
 ```

-This forces Reaper to run using the PipeWire-JACK audio driver.
+This forces it to run using the PipeWire-JACK audio driver.
 In my case, running Reaper in any other way, would cause it to being unable to find the correct driver and give an error.
 See [Troubleshooting](#troubleshooting) for details.

 #### X.1.
 Load eDrumIn in Reaper